Kidlovec/mi-jia.io/README.md

 # mi-jia.io
 the talks between mi and jia

+add contents into the [talk.md](./talk.cm).